tomvdbulck/kafka-handson-workshop/single-docker/readme.md

 ## Play with it

 Go to [Apache Kafka Quickstart](https://kafka.apache.org/quickstart) and download the latest release.
+You can use the provided scripts to connect with the zookeeper and kafka of the docker container.

+The docker container has the same version, by connecting to the docker container itself and navigating the the KAFKA_HOME folder you can execute the same scripts.

 ### Create a topic
 Create a topic